vuldin/react-scrollwatch/README.md

 - *style properties* (default: none): Pass any css styles you wish as properties to this higher order component... they will be applied as inline styled to the wrapped component.

 # Guidelines
-- *This HOC must wrap a React component.* Normal elements will not due.
+- *This HOC must wrap a React component.* Normal elements will result in an error.

 ## Testing
 While testing is built in to this project (thanks to [nwb](https://github.com/insin/nwb)!)
 I have not yet created tests. *Check back later!*